 Data import options

-Most crypto tax software allow integrations with a range of crypto exchanges or platforms for automated import of relevant tax data.
-If you’re interested in one that doesn’t work with yours, check for alternative manual CSV data imports.
+Most crypto tax software lets you integrate your account with a range of crypto platforms and automatically import the relevant tax data.
+If you’re interested in one that isn’t compatible with your crypto platform, check that you can manually import CSV data.

 Creating tax documents